SwellTech Surfskate Review: Is It the Best Surf Trainer?

 If you’re a surfer looking for the purest feel to surfing and for something that will train your body for surfing, you may enjoy the feel of the SwellTech.

-To give you a better idea of how SwellTech surfskates feel and perform, let me walk you through the 15 different variables that I measure when I test surfskate trucks.
+Let me give you a better idea of how the SwellTech surfskate feels and performs.
+I’ll walk you through the 15 different variables that I measure when I test surfskate trucks.

 Variable #1: Truck Feel

-The first variable is truck feel, by which I mean is it more on the loose, fluid, flowy side, or does it feel more tight and snappy?
+The first variable is truck feel.
+Does it feel more loose, fluid, and flowy?
+Or does it feel more tight and snappy?

 A SwellTech surfskate is the loosest surfskate truck you’ll find.
 That’s because of the 360-degree rotation.

 Variable #2: Flexibility/Range of Motion

-The SwellTech has more range of motion than any other surfskate truck you’re going to find—for better or for worse, because that actually makes it very unstable.
+The SwellTech has more range of motion than any other surfskate truck.
+This is for better or for worse, because that makes it very unstable.

 Variable #3: Rail-To-Rail Lean

-This is an interesting one for the SwellTech because even though it has wider range of motion than any of other surfskate truck, it actually has relatively low rail-to-rail lean because the truck jackknifes if you turn it too sharp.
+The SwellTech surfskate has a wider range of motion than any of other surfskate truck.
+But it actually has relatively low rail-to-rail lean.
+That’s because the truck jackknifes if you turn it too sharp.